reddy2004/ESP8266ProdReadyBasicFrameworkCode/README.md

 Ex Relay Device: https://robu.in/product/esp8266-esp-01-5v-wifi-relay-module/?gclid=EAIaIQobChMIxtLm_vTM9AIV_p1LBR0L8wtoEAQYASABEgLdrPD_BwE

 Please go through the pdf and the text documentation to learn how to use this code as a starter for your project.

+If you find this piece of code useful, please consider 'star'ing the project.